Limited Space In Each Workshop - First Come, First Served

 We are trying to make this a low impact event.
 We will have trash, recycling and compost bins available but please minimize.

 This is a very rural spot.
-There is no wifi and cell coverage is spotty.
+Wifi and cell coverage are spotty - ask Penny for tips on how to access these.
 There will be no showers or electricity.
-But there is a pond for swimming (at your own risk, of course), and there will be shelter for classes and eating in case the weather is not ideal.
+There is a pond for swimming (at your own risk, of course), and there will be shelter for classes and eating in case the weather is not ideal.

 Saturday night pizza will be provided.

 We will let you know where the tenting area is when you get here.
+It is an easy 200 yard trek from the road - we will have carts available to haul gear.
 There will be a communal fire ring available for use any time.
 We hope to spend the evenings around the fire cooking, crafting and socializing.
-Please bring stories and craft and a chair if you need/want one.
+Please bring stories, melodies and a chair if you need/want one.

 Please do not bring, alcohol, drugs, pets or firearms.

-We endeavor to cultivate a welcoming environment of purposeful inclusion, an environment where all can feel safe, valued, and given an opportunity to form meaningful connections with each other and the rest of the natural world.
-We cherish the diversity of humanity, a diversity which includes differences in sex, age, race, ethnicity, national origin, range of abilities, sexual or affectional orientation, gender identity, financial means, education, and political perspective.
+We endeavor to cultivate a welcoming environment of purposeful inclusion.
+In this environment, all can feel safe, valued, and given an opportunity to form meaningful connections with each other and the rest of the natural world.
+We cherish humanity's diversity, which includes differences in sex, age, race, ethnicity, national origin, range of abilities, sexual or affectional orientation, gender identity, financial means, education, and political perspective.